Japhetism/wiki-search/README.md

 ## Information

 In this project, the main component to the assessment solution is [WikiSearch](http://localhost:6006/?path=/story/wikipedia-wikisearch--search).\
-This component depends on other components such as;
+[WikiSearch](http://localhost:6006/?path=/story/wikipedia-wikisearch--search) depends on other components such as;
 * Card
 * Error
 * Loader